nodejs/diagnostics/documentation/memory/step1/using_heap_profiler.md

 ## Heap Profiler

 Heap Profiler is similar to the Sampling Heap Profiler, except it will track every allocation.
-It has higher overhead than the Sampling Heap Profiler to it’s not recommended to use in production.
+It has higher overhead than the Sampling Heap Profiler so it’s not recommended to use in production.

 ### How To